 Men under 30 are often advised by surgeons that they are too young to have the operation – though in cases of temporal triangular hair loss from male pattern baldness, a lower mid-twenties age may be considered.
 They are frequently directed to try stabilising their hair fall, regrowing hair and preventing baldness moving forward by using clinically-proven pharmaceutical methods.

-In cases where the hairloss is so advanced that the follicles are damaged to the point where they take on the smooth, shiny look associated with baldness, and are no longer capable of normal hair growth, surgical restoration may be the best course of action.
+In cases where the hairloss is so advanced that the follicles are damaged to the point where the scalp takes on the smooth, shiny look associated with baldness, this generally means they are no longer capable of normal hair growth.
+Surgical restoration may be the best course of action in these instances.
 This is because non-surgical hair loss treatment requires active follicles capable of producing hair in order to work.